Fore people: Foreign influence on Fore culture

 Foreign influence brought much change to the culture of the Fore, both directly and indirectly.
 Throughout the 1950s, 1960s, and 1970s, foreign presence in the Fore region was common.
 Along with Australian colonial forces, scientists studying local diseases and Christian missionaries frequented the region.

 The native religion of the Fore was slowly replaced with Christianity, due to the establishment of missions and influence of missionaries.
-This change is partially responsible for the halting of the Fore ritual of consuming deceased relatives, which was a primary agent in the rise of the Kuru disease.
+This change is partially responsible for the halting of the Fore ritual of consuming deceased relatives, which was a primary agent in the rise of the kuru disease.
 Furthermore, the rigidity of clans and clan alliances began to dissolve, due to the halting of warfare and abundance of resources.
 Men and women began to mix more freely, as did people of different clans.
 Trade networks were vastly expanded due to the introduction of roads and more advanced transportation technology.
 Foreign crops and technology were embraced by Fore society, such as coffee beans and steel tools.
-Additionally, foreign influence and resources led to the establishment of clinics in the region, which helped decrease Fore mortality rates and bring western health practices to the Fore.
+Additionally, foreign influence and resources led to the establishment of clinics in the region, which helped decrease Fore mortality rates and bring modern health practices to the Fore.

 Influence of kuru and other diseases

 Kuru and other diseases such as dysentery and whooping cough had a significant influence on Fore culture.
-Oftentimes, these diseases represented the physical manifestations of sorcery to the Fore people, which contributed to warfare and the development of religious rituals against sorcery.
+Often, these diseases represented the physical manifestations of sorcery to the Fore people, which contributed to warfare and the development of religious rituals against sorcery.
 Furthermore, kuru predominantly affected women, as women more commonly partook in cannibalistic religious rituals.
 Because of this, there was a significant sex imbalance in Fore society.
 By some accounts, this gender imbalance reached a 3:1 male to female ratio at its worst.
 This affected the family structure of the Fore, as it became commonplace for children to be raised and cared for only by their fathers.

 Additionally, some accredit the continued foreign interest in the Fore to the scientific phenomenon that was the kuru disease.
 The consistent presence of scientists and medical professionals to study kuru was one of the reasons foreign infrastructure, technology, and cultural practices was able to disperse through the region as quickly as it did, supercharging the speed of cultural change in the region.